Say hello to the team of issue nine!

 Helen: I love so many things… it’s really hard to narrow down!
 Bright colours, maximalism, utilitarianism, dark colours, vintage/retro, swiss, romanticism, flat vectors… the list is endless.
 A big part of my process is filtering through this and narrowing down to a solution.
 As a result, I believe my designs have a bit of lateral thinking, imbued with nuance, pairing something straight-laced with subtleties of quirk and character to convey a tone or message, and vice versa.

 Huy: Stylistically it would be Helmut Schmid and AG Fronzoni for their bold and stark typographic works.
-I am also inspired by the photographs of Araki Bobuyoshi and essays of Joan Didion.
+The photographs of Araki Bobuyoshi and essays of Joan Didion also inspire me.
 These people are experts at world-building with strong distinct styles – something I continuously strive to achieve with my design practice.

 Julia: I’m influenced by such a variety of things and people.
 I often look beyond graphic design work when seeking inspiration.
 Names such as British photographer, Martin Parr, and American artist, Ed Ruscha, stand out but there’s too many to mention.
 In terms of my style, I try to focus more on the concept behind a work.
 A teacher of mine once recommended the book ‘A Smile in the Mind’ and I’ve been influenced by its display of witty thinking every since.
 In saying that, my general style would be refined and minimalistic with bursts of bold colour and strong typography.